jacobsimpson/scriptism/README.md

 # Scriptism

 My hobby scripting language.
-A marriage of static typing with accomodating syntax.
+A marriage of static typing with accommodating syntax.

 ## How to Build
 1. Clone this project.